everpress-co/local-google-fonts/README.md

 ### How to check if my site is loading Google Fonts?

-It's easy to check if your site is loading fonts from a third party source (check 2nd screenshot above:
+It's easy to check if your site is loading fonts from a third party source (check [2nd screenshot](https://wordpress.org/plugins/local-google-fonts/#screenshots) above):

 1. Open the dev tools (Cmd + Opt + I on Mac or F12, or Ctrl + Shift + I on Windows)
 2. Go to the **Network** tab and select the **Fonts** type